 - Report the claim to your auto insurance company.

 If you were injured in a car accident due to someone else's negligence, you are typically entitled to compensation for your medical bills, injuries and lost wages.
 Our firm's goal is to resolve your case as quickly as possible so that you can resume a normal life.

 The founder of our firm, Greg Lawrence, grew up in Orange Park and graduated from Orange Park High School in 1986.
 If you need any help for an injury, insurance, workers compensation or business matter in the Orange Park, Green Cove Springs, or Clay County areas, please do not hesitate to call for a free no obligation consultation.
-For your convenience, we have an office located in Fleming Island located at 4729 US Highway 17, Suite 203, Orange Park, Florida.
-Our main offices are located in downtown Jacksonville.Notable Verdicts in Clay County and Orange Park, Florida
+For your convenience, our St. Augustine Office is in 2225 Florida A1A #C-16 and our main office is in downtown Jacksonville at 1301 Riverplace Blvd #1630.Notable Verdicts in Clay County and Orange Park, Florida

 The following jury verdicts were rendered in Clay County.
 These verdicts are not representative of typical cases, rather, they are considered “notable” because of the large damage awards.
 These cases were not handled by The Lawrence Law Group, P.A.
 For cases handled by The Lawrence Law Group, P.A., please see our “Firm News” section and our Google reviews.

 $2,765,000.00 Verdict for Wrongful Death in Train Accident – July 24, 2012

 A teen-age boy was killed in a train accident while he was on a railroad trestle crossing over Black Creek near Green Cove Springs in Clay County.
 The boy’s parents claimed that the train company was negligent and acted recklessly when it failed to take reasonable steps, such as adhering to the speed limit and applying emergency brakes, to avoid striking and killing the young man.